 There are currently no passenger rail services operating within the Lexington Region.
-The closest service is provided by Amtrak in Cincinnati or Maysville via the Capitol Limited.
-The Capitol Limited provides connections to other Amtrak lines via either Chicago or Washington DC.
+The closest service is provided by Amtrak in Cincinnati or Maysville via the Cardinal route.
+The Cardinal provides connections to other Amtrak lines via either Chicago or Washington DC.